Entanglement entropy of electromagnetic edge modes

 When evaluated by heat kernel regularization as in \cite{Kabat1995}, the leading divergence of the contact term is negative.
 This is disturbing, since entropy is a manifestly positive quantity.
-However different ways of calculating entropy can differ by local counterterms \cite{Casini2006a,Casini2006b,Casini2006c}, so the sign of the leading order divergence is not universal under a change of regulator scheme.
-A more significant question is whether the entropy evaluated by these methods is equal to the von Neumann entropy of the reduced density matrix, up to such local counterterms.
-If this is not the case, it is unclear whether the Euclidean entropy should obey standard properties such as strong subadditivity \cite{Wehrl1978}.
+However, different ways of calculating entropy can differ by local counterterms \cite{Casini2006a,Casini2006b,Casini2006c}, so the sign of the leading order divergence is not universal under a change of regulator scheme.
+A more significant question is whether the geometric entropy is equal to the von Neumann entropy of the reduced density matrix, up to such local counterterms.
+If this is not the case, it is unclear whether the geometric entropy should obey standard properties such as strong subadditivity \cite{Wehrl1978}.

 One approach is to calculate entanglement entropy using a physical regulator, such as a lattice \cite{Srednicki1993}.
 In a lattice scalar field theory we introduce Hilbert spaces $\{ \mathcal{H}_n : n \in N \}$ at each lattice site $n$.
 For any subset $A$ of lattice sites, we can restrict the total state $\rho$ to $A$ by tracing out degrees of freedom: $\rho_A = \tr_{\mathcal{H}_{N \setminus A}} \rho$.
 The entanglement entropy of $A$ is the von Neumann entropy